Ellen DeGeneres brings pizza and deadpan affability to Oscars

 As the camera cut to Minnelli, and back to DeGeneres, the host added, “Good job, sir.”

-Minnelli, 67, who was honored later in the evening in a tribute to her mother’s movie, “The Wizard of Oz,” lit up social media site Twitter earlier on Sunday after a red carpet appearance in which she looked shaky, sported a blue streak in her hair, and was apparently bra-less under her blue silk pants suit.
+Minnelli, 67, who was honored later in the evening in a tribute to her mother’s movie, “The Wizard of Oz,” lit up social media site Twitter on red carpet earlier on Sunday, looking shaky, with a blue streak in her hair, and apparently bra-less under her blue silk pants suit.

 In another pithy moment, DeGeneres declared two possible scenarios for the final outcome of the Oscar race: “Possibility No. 1, ‘12 Years a Slave’ wins best picture.
 Possibility No. 2, you’re all racists.”